HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/insertion.md

 <!-- ## Definition -->

-Insertion: a sequence change between the translation initiation (start) and termination (stop) codon where, compared to the reference sequence, one or more amino acids are inserted, which is not a frame shift and where the insertion is not a copy of a sequence immediately N-terminal (5')
+Insertion: a sequence change between the translation initiation (start) and termination (stop) codon where, compared to the reference sequence, one or more amino acids are inserted, which is not a frameshift and where the insertion is not a copy of a sequence immediately N-terminal (5')

 ## Syntax